Two sided ergodic singular control and mean field game for diffusions: Control problem

 has a unique strong solution with no explosion in finite time. \end{itemize} We denote by $\mathcal{A}$ the set of admissible controls. \end{definition} Note that condition (iii) is satisfied, for instance, when the coefficients are globally Lipschitz.
 (See the remark after Theorem V.38 in \cite{ProtterPE}.)
 Observe also that condition (ii) is not a real restriction, as, for instance, the integral in the cost function $G(x)$ in \eqref{ecf} that we aim to minimize, in case of having infinite expectations, is infinite.
 A relevant sub-class of admissible controls is the set of reflecting controls. \begin{definition} For $a<b$ denote by $X^{a,b}=\lbrace X^{a,b}_t\colon t \geq 0 \rbrace$ the strong solution of the stochastic differential equation with reflecting boundaries at $a$ and $b$:

-Here $\{D^b_t\}, \{U^a_t\}$ are non-decreasing processes that increase, respectively, only when the solution visits $a$ or $b$.
-As the above equation has a strong solution that does not explode in finite time (see \cite[Theorem 5.1]{saisho}), the pair $(\{U^a_t\}, \{D^b_t\})$ belongs to $\mathcal{A}$, and are called \emph{reflecting controls}.
-If $x \notin (a,b)$ we define the policy by sending the process to a point inside the interval at time $t=0$. \end{definition} We introduce below the cost function to be considered with some natural assumptions on its behavior. \begin{assumptions} Consider a continuous cost function $c \colon \mathbb{R} \rightarrow \mathbb{R}_+$ and two positive values $q_u, q_d $.
-Assume that
+Here $U^a=\{U^a_t\}, D^b=\{D^b_t\}$, are the local times of the reflected diffusion in the interval $[a,b]$.
+They are continuous non-decreasing processes that increase, respectively, only when the solution visits $a$ or $b$, and make the controlled diffusion satisfy the condition $a\leq X^{a,b}_t\leq b$, a.s. for all $t\geq 0$.
+As the above equation has a strong solution (see \cite[Theorem 5.1]{saisho}), the pair $(U^a, D^b)$ belongs to $\mathcal{A}$, we call them \emph{reflecting controls}.
+If $x \notin (a,b)$, we begin the policy by sending the process to the closest point of the interval $[a,b]$ at time $t=0$.
+This is why we need to begin our evolution at $t=0^-$, in order to have c\`adl\`ag controls. \end{definition} We introduce below the cost function $c(x,y)$ to be considered in the mean-field game formulation, satisfying some natural conditions. \begin{assumptions} Assume that $c \colon \mathbb{R}^2 \rightarrow \mathbb{R}_+$ is a continuous function, and the positive constants $q_u, q_d$ are the unit cost of using the associated controls.
+Assume that, for each fixed $y \in \mathbb{R}$ there exist a value $x_y$ such that